barryclark/jekyll-now/_posts/2018-3-2-Second-Post.md

 ---
 layout: post
-title: HQ2 - Here's Where It's Going
+title: Amazon's HQ2 - Here's Where It's Going
 ---

-### Amazon’s HQ2 — Here’s Where It’s Going

 You don’t need to be a rocket scientist to figure out where Amazon’s HQ2 will go.
 More than likely, it was a foregone conclusion from the beginning.
 In this little game of Clue, there are only three or four possible rooms where the crime can occur.